072200788/Image-Editor/README.md

 # Image-Editor
-build a best image editor, better than Bing image Creator at least
+build a best image editor, better than <a href="https://bingimagecreator.vip/"> Bing image Creator </a> at least